segunak/SegunAkinyemi.com/docs/_posts/2022-07-29-commands-of-christ.md

 > <cite>[John 15:7-8](https://www.biblegateway.com/passage/?search=John15:7-8&version=NKJV){:target="_blank"}</cite>

 > This is My commandment, that you love one another as I have loved you.
-Greater love has no one than this, than to lay down one’s life for his friends.
+Greater love has no one than this, than to lay down one's life for his friends.
 You are My friends if you do whatever I command you.
 >
 > <cite>[John 15:12-14](https://www.biblegateway.com/passage/?search=John15:12-14&version=NKJV){:target="_blank"}</cite>